godstargod/setup_buildenv_ubuntu25.10_arm64.sh/README.md

 free -h

 Now, your system will have 16 GB of swap.
+Monitor with htop from another shell while building